mtmahone/326_Team_Project/README.md

  1. What we're persisting across sessions
   * The application keeps track of the state of the user, such as their name, whether they are online, or if they're an admin.
-All the data needed to maintain statefulness if found in (https://github.com/mtmahone/326_Team_Project/blob/master/lib/user.js), which is then used by (https://github.com/mtmahone/326_Team_Project/blob/master/routes/user-routes.js) and (https://github.com/mtmahone/326_Team_Project/blob/master/routes/admin-routes.js)
+All the data needed to maintain statefulness is found in (https://github.com/mtmahone/326_Team_Project/blob/master/lib/user.js), which is then used by (https://github.com/mtmahone/326_Team_Project/blob/master/routes/user-routes.js) and (https://github.com/mtmahone/326_Team_Project/blob/master/routes/admin-routes.js)